Six-Month Novel-Writing Course with Simon Wroe

 Anna is the founder and Director of the Curtis Brown Creative writing school.
 She is the author of five novels, published around the world in 20 languages: Melting, The Dinner, Cheet, The Shoe Queen and The Jewel Box.
 She has worked for Curtis Brown for more than a decade as a book agent and has served on the management committee of the Association of Authors' Agents.

 Jake Arnott, author

 Jake is the author of six highly acclaimed novels.
-The Long Firm was the bestselling debut novel of 1999, and was followed by He Kills Coppers, Truecrime, Johnny Come Home and The Devil's Paintbrush.
-His latest novel The House of Rumour was published in 2013.
-In 2006, The Long Firm was made into a four-part, BAFTA-nominated series for BBC 2 and in 2008, He Kills Coppers was made into a three-part series for ITV1.
-His new novel The Fatal Tree is published on 23 February.
+The Long Firm was the bestselling debut novel of 1999, and was followed by He Kills Coppers, Truecrime, Johnny Come Home, The Devil's Paintbrush and, in 2013, The House of Rumour.
+In 2006, The Long Firm was made into a four-part, BAFTA-nominated series for BBC 2 starring Sir Derek Jacobi and Mark Strong.
+In 2008, He Kills Coppers was made into a three-part series for ITV1, starring Rafe Spall and Kelly Reilly.
+His latest novel The Fatal Tree was published in February 2017.